-The WooCommerce Offer your Product Price module opens the Make-an-offer form for your customer as a pop-up when the button-click event happens.
+The WooCommerce Offer your Product Price plugin opens the Make-an-offer form for your customer as a pop-up when the button-click event happens.
 You can set form width, background colors for the header & footer, and text colors for the header & footer using the options given in the Styling Options section.

 Email Options #

 The Email Options section lets you decide upon the contents and eligible recipients for the email being sent on make-an-offer form submission.

 By default, the store administrator is the only recipient of this email.
 The customer can receive it by selecting the Send a Copy to Customer checkbox in the form.
 To change this setting, replace ‘%admin_email%’ in this field with ‘%admin_email%, %product_author_email%’.
 After saving changes, the form author, as well as the store administrator, will receive these emails.

 - Email Subject: Add the email title i.e. subject line here.

 - Email Template: Specify the contents of your email here.
 While doing so, you may use %product_title%, %offered_price%, %customer_name%, %customer_email%, and %customer_message% variables in this field.

 Admin Options #